 Aug.
 1, 1861 – The Confederate 14th Alabama Infantry Regiment was formed at Auburn and was composed of men from Chambers, Lowndes and Tallapoosa counties.
 The unit was commanded by Col. Thomas James Judge of Butler County.

 Aug.
-1, 1861 - Captain John Baylor claimed most of the territories of Arizona and New Mexico for the Confederacy.
+1, 1861 - After his occupation of Fort Fillmore, New Mexico Territory, Captain John Baylor (CSA) claimed all of the territory in Arizona and New Mexico south of the 34th parallel for the Confederacy.